 Jessica Armstrong - Jessica is a Project Manager and Creative Producer.
 She works as a freelance agent based in Edinburgh working with clients and partners from across industries and sectors, including the creative industries and academia; working with themes of digital, data, research and technology; and with micro-businesses, SMEs and corporates.
 She strives to enable, empower and mentor growth and leadership.
 Her work supports creative practitioners, professionals and those with aspirations to do not only new or more but also different.
 Jessica helps them to design and deliver strategies to achieve their mission and vision.
 Jessica is also an active contributor at Creative Edinburgh, supporting the CE team, the organisation and its members as the chair of its Steering Group.
 She volunteers with Scottish based charities Move On and the Super Power Agency. https://jessicaarmstrongpro.com

 Natallia Nenarokamava - Natallia is a Digital Account Manager at Cast From Clay, a London based agency that works with NGOs, think tanks and policy experts to shape conversations that strengthen democracy.
-She previously worked as a campaigns editor at Foreign, Commonwealth and Development Office and as a freelance curator.
+She previously worked as a campaigns editor at the Foreign, Commonwealth and Development Office and as a freelance curator.
 In the past Natallia has developed and implemented strategic digital campaigns on a wide range of topics, including political, human rights, climate, science, education, art and culture.

 Quintana Beattie - Quin is currently in education.
-They decided to become a NEoN trustee member because they feel it would be a great opportunity for them to get a real insight into how a business works.
+They decided to become a NEoN trustee member because they felt it would be a great opportunity for them to get a real insight into how a business works.
 Catch Qins excellent Pecha Kucha talk here

 Rebecca Rodgers - Rebecca has worked in the Events Industry for well over a decade, focusing on large-scale high-profile cultural and sporting events.
 Rebecca has an extensive operational background, creating and delivering key logistical and resourcing plans for events such as the opening of V&A Dundee, Glasgow 2014 Commonwealth Games, London 2012 Olympic & Paralympic Games, and the launch of Event Scotland’s ‘Year of Innovation, Architecture and Design’, Hinterland (NVA) Rebecca currently works at Dundee City Council as the Events Officer, delivering key council events including public Fireworks Displays and Christmas Light Nights, as well as welcoming and facilitating event organisers who use Dundee’s parks and public spaces.